harvard-lil/perma/install.md

 Set a `SECRET_KEY` in `settings.py`.

 A lot of the settings you need won't change much, so we keep them in a module and load them in.
-You'll probably want settings_dev, so uncomment that line:
+You'll probably want settings_dev, so uncomment that line in `settings.py`:

     # Choose one of these:
     from settings_dev import *